-Sixty-three sites on the continental shelf (30 -120 m depth) between Point Conception, California, and the United States-Mexico international border (Figure 1) were sampled between August 2003 and March 2004.
-Sites were selected in a total of four latitudinal cross-sections using a stratified random design (Stevens 1997).
-The four strata differentiated by latitude were designated the Northern Bight (Point Conception to Point Dume), Santa Monica Bay (Point Dume to Palos Verdes), San Pedro Shelf (Palos Verdes to Dana Point), and the Southern Bight (Dana Point to the international border).
-This probabilistic design, rather than investigator pre-selection, ensured that sites were representative and could be extrapolated to the response of the entire stratum.
+the Southern Bight (Dana Point to the international border).
+This probabilistic design, rather than investigator preselection, ensured that sites were representative and could be extrapolated to the response of the entire stratum.
 For all strata, a systematic component was added to the selection process to minimize clustering of sample sites.
-The systematic element was accomplished by placing a hexagonal grid over a map of the sampling area, selecting a random sub-sample of hexagon cells from this population, and obtaining one sample at a randomly selected site within each hexagonal grid cell (Stevens 1997).
-At each site, SPME samplers (see below) were affixed at up to four depths: 2, 10, 20, and 35 m above the sea floor.
-A fifth sample per site was collected 2 m below the air-water interface (surface).
+The systematic element was accomplished by placing a hexagonal grid over a map of the sampling area, a random subsample of hexagon cells was chosen from this population, and one sample was obtained at a randomly selected site within each hexagonal grid cell (12).
+At each site, SPME samplers (see below) were affixed at up to four depths (measured in meters above the sea floor): 2, 10, 20, and 35 m.
+A fifth sample per site was collected 2 m below the air-water interface ("surface").